2020 is a year we want to forget, and I’m not going to make it worse by enumerating the reasons.

 These are just a few of the many useful and interesting blog posts published this year.
 Read more here.

 “Dear Joan” is a dynamic section of the Senior Sex Hub with your questions and my answers.
 Send me a question with a brief explanation, and I’m likely to answer it here.
-I answered 31 of your questions on a variety of topics in 2020.
-Here are a few:
+I answered numerous questions on a variety of topics in 2020.
+Here are some:

 My husband says he still desires me sexually, but his penis says otherwise.
 It takes a lot of oral sex to get him aroused, and even then, his erection doesn’t last long enough for sex.